Noeska/illegiblesemantics/projects/proj-2.md

 Take me back to the [top](#top)

 <a name="psychedelic"></a>
-## Psychedelic Doom
+## Stoner Metal
 Because of its slow droning nature, Doom Metal and stoner culture go together like a herb grinder and a glass bong.
+And so a new genre was born.

-And nothing quite says stoner and psychedelia like a **hazy** or **cloud-like** Death Metal logo.
+Logo-wise, nothing quite says stoner and psychedelia like a **hazy** or **cloud-like** Death Metal logo.
 (No joke -- this one was actually made by mesh-transforming the Brutal Death logo.)
 To make it further clear that this music is good for intense couch-sitting and bong-ripping, **greens** and **purples** are often used.
 ![Psychedelic Doom](..\assets\img\projects\proj-2\psychedelic.jpg)

-##### Some Psychedelic Doom bands to check out:
+##### Some Stoner bands to check out:
 <!-- - <a href="https://open.spotify.com/track/1q36lfxjmHC3KZcJ1KKBUN?si=5d3d10162493498e" target="_blank" rel="noopener"><span>Dark Buddha Rising</span></a> -->
 - <a href="https://open.spotify.com/track/1vhvheW4R0KbK6Kr3NFplW?si=2ab145ffb269412e" target="_blank" rel="noopener"><span>Sleep</span></a>
 - <a href="https://open.spotify.com/track/79An4wFdv8Os8ad3SCrQlb?si=ac5bc7aa357c462b" target="_blank" rel="noopener"><span>Ufomammut</span></a>